World Cup roars into knockout phase

 "We answered the call, we have a lot of character and it was not easy as we were leading, then there was an equaliser, then we were 2-1 behind, but we kept fighting.

 "There is an excellent mentality in this group and we did everything to go further.
-Since I am responsible for everything, particularly when it doesn't go well I'm very proud."
+Since I am responsible for everything, particularly when it doesn't go well, I'm very proud."

 Beaten finalists four years ago, Argentina only reached the last 16 by the skin of their teeth after a shambolic group phase and despite a brave effort against France, the age of their players and an unbalanced squad ultimately caught up with them.

-Messi has spent the tournament trying to hold his squad together, even apparently bypassing coach Jorge Sampaoli to give coaching instructions in the 2-1 win against Nigeria that saved the South Americans from a humiliating group-stage exit.
+Barcelona's Messi, 31, has spent the tournament trying to hold the squad together, even apparently bypassing coach Jorge Sampaoli to give coaching instructions in the 2-1 win against Nigeria that saved the South Americans from a humiliating group-stage exit.

-He has scored only once and Argentina's campaign so far was defined as much by Diego Maradona's erratic and emotional outbursts.
+He has scored only once and Argentina's campaign was defined as much by Diego Maradona's erratic and emotional outbursts.

-The Barcelona star, at the age of 31, may have played his last World Cup game in a career curiously unfulfilled at international level despite his astonishing achievements with the Spanish giants and his multiple individual awards.
+Astonishingly, neither Messi nor Ronaldo have ever scored a goal in a World Cup knockout match, in a combined 14 games.